Generated regional West Virginia river scene for Greenbrier River West Fork planning; not an exact location photo

 Best flows

-Use USGS 03180400 at Durbin as the main live trend and USGS 03180500 only as nearby mainstem context.
-Stable, cool, moderate water is the cleanest window; small-stream rises and summer low water can change the day quickly.
+Use USGS 03180400 at Durbin as the main live trend and USGS 03180500 only as nearby main river context.
+Stable, cool, moderate water is the cleanest window.
+Small-stream rises and summer low water can change the day quickly.

 Skip or change the trip when the Durbin gauge is rising fast, roads or trail access are poor, banks are posted, stocking pressure is concentrated at the only open pullout, or water temperatures are stressful for trout.